Subscribe to Here’s the Deal, our politics newsletter for analysis you won’t find anywhere else.

 The CDC also notes that people can get MPV after being scratched or bitten by an animal that has the virus, or by preparing or eating meat from an infected animal.

-Testing capacity for MPV, which involves swabbing lesions on potentially infected patients, has ramped up in the U.S. in recent weeks as capacity has expanded from public health labs processing the samples to commercial labs running results as well.
+Testing for MPV involves swabbing lesions on potentially infected patients.
 The CDC recommends that anyone who believes they may have monkeypox or has had close contact with someone with a confirmed case see a health care provider to discuss next steps.

 “You really can’t get tested unless you have the lesion,” Fryhofer said.
 “But if in the past 14 days you’ve had close exposure with someone that has monkeypox, you’re considered high-risk and you would be one that would be considered to go ahead and get the vaccine prophylactically.”